 - Human Papillomavirus - Being infected with HPV

-- Cervical Issues - Having a history of abnormal cells in the cervix or cervical cancer.
+- Personal history of cervical pre-cancer or cancer changes - having a history of abnormal cells in the cervix or cervical cancer

 - Pain or abnormal vaginal bleeding